 If you are age 65 or over, you would be eligible to receive TRICARE for Life, which is a Medicare Supplemental Insurance Program.
 There are no monthly premiums for this plan.

-Which plan is the best?
-This is where it’s a good idea to listen to the Podcast episode.
-Doug goes into each of these plans in more detail, and explains the associated pros and cons of each plan.
+This is where it’s a good idea to listen to the podcast episode.
+Doug goes into each of these plans in more detail and explains the associated pros and cons of each plan.
 Additionally, you can contact a TRICARE Ombudsman who can help you decide which plan is best for your situation.
 There should be one at each Military Treatment Facility, or you can contact TRICARE, and they will have someone explain things to you and help you choose.

 Here are some plan details, and links to the website:

 TRICARE Prime – Premiums ($50/ mo for member & dependent):

 - MTF – space available, but no Copay

 - Only available until age